 LA’s weather is warm to hot and back again.
 This anti-seasonal living has often made me feel lost with no anchor in time.
-So, because seasons are so crucial to me, but I have no control over the weather, I’ve started pondering different ways I can distinctly celebrate each season – a sort of rhythm for the year that will hopefully bleed into a rhythm for my weeks and days.
+So, because seasons are so crucial to me, but I have no control over the weather, I’ve started pondering different ways I can distinctly celebrate each season with seasonal rhythms that will hopefully bleed into a rhythm for my weeks and days.

 SPRING // SIMPLIFY

 Spring is the season I want to be outside the most.
 Even in LA, spring is beautiful and inviting.
-The warm weather also brings that spring cleaning bug, but instead of focusing solely on deep-cleaning, spring is the perfect time to simplify.
+The warm weather also brings that spring cleaning bug.
+But, instead of focusing solely on deep-cleaning, spring is the perfect time to simplify.
 Subtract from the stuff and noise and choices and media in order to experience and live more.
-The goal is not to have a perfectly clean house at the end of the season, or even to become a minimalist, but rather to be in a mindset of simplification that will carry you through the seasons.
+The goal is not to have a perfectly clean house at the end of the season, or even to become a minimalist, but rather to be in a mindset of simplification that will carry you throughout the seasons.

 SUMMER // MAKE-DO

 The goal for summer is to capture some of that childhood summer magic by focusing on experiences rather that things.
 The summers of my childhood felt endless.
 The days were slow and languid, spent making things – a treehouse, popsicles, mud-pies.
 And also doing things – visiting the beach, going to a museum, plus a lot of simply doing nothing.
 Now my summers have become consumeristic instead of creative.
 As an adult it’s been a long time since I’ve flexed my creative muscle or given myself permission to do nothing – these are the goals for summer.